Islamic Archaeology

 It will be clear that just as the Islamic world covers a large area and a significant proportion of the world’s land surface, so the archaeology of Islam will incorporate considerable diversity in terms of geo-locations, ethnicities, beliefs, environments, languages, histories, politics, and economics.
 At present it is not very clear outside of the very obvious geographical areas, how the extant and application of the subject Islamic Archaeology shuld be defined, which will be one of the major focuses of this article.

-The amulet was dated by Dr. Nitzan Amitai-Preiss of the Hebrew University of Jerusalem based on its calligraphy, which is typical of the early third caliphate period (circa 750–1258); the dating of the structure in which it was found; and pottery fragments found at the site, including a complete lamp, which are typical of the Abbasid period.
+The amulet was dated by Dr. Nitzan Amitai-Preiss of the Hebrew University of Jerusalem based on its calligraphy, which is typical of the early third caliphate period (circa 750–1258 CE); the dating of the archaeological structure in which it was found; and pottery fragments found at the site, including a complete lamp, which are typical of the Abbasid period.

-Beautifully inscribed in Arabic, the rare thumbnail-sized talisman has been dated to the 9th or 10th century CE, the time of the Abbasid Caliphate.
+Beautifully inscribed in Arabic, the rare thumbnail-sized talisman has been dated to the ninth or tenth century CE, the time of the Abbasid Caliphate.
 The devotional writing appears on two lines and has been translated as reading: “Kareem trusts in Allah – Lord of the Worlds is Allah.”

 The first dated coins that can be assigned to the Muslims are copies of silver Dirhams of the Sassanian ruler Yazdegerd III, struck during the Caliphate of Uthman.
 These coins differ from the original ones in that an Arabic inscription is found in the obverse margins, normally reading "in the Name of Allah".
 The subsequent series was issued using types based on drachmas of Khosrau II, whose coins probably represented a significant proportion of the currency in circulation.